-During a hearing before the Senate on Thursday, September 7, Senator Antonio Trillanes IV accused Duterte of being a member of the Chinese triad, a notorious group engaged in criminal activities, including drug smuggling.
+During a hearing on Thursday, September 7, Senator Antonio Trillanes IV accused Duterte of being a member of Chinese triad, a notorious group engaged in criminal activities, including drug smuggling.

-Duterte confirmed that he has a tattoo on his back but declined to provide details on what it looks like, invoking his right to privacy.
+Duterte confirmed that he has a tattoo on his back but declined to provide details on what it looks like as he invoked his right to privacy.

 The vice mayor stressed that he would not answer any allegations “based on hearsay.”